zedlopez/ifm/The Recipe Book.md

 [Pine 2] partly addresses this challenge: the character has a line of conversation that she wants to follow to its conclusion; we may ask questions along the way, but if we're silent, she'll take up the slack, and the scene won't end until she's done with what she has to say.

-Another kind of script is a series of actions for the character to perform. **Robo** demonstrates a programmable robot that will observe what the player does, then try to emulate the actions later when switched into play-back mode.
+Another kind of script is a series of actions for the character to perform.
+[Robo 1] demonstrates a programmable robot that will observe what the player does, then try to emulate the actions later when switched into play-back mode.
 [Robo 2] extends this capacity to allow the robot to contain fifteen different scripts which the player can store, list, run, and erase.

 [Your Mother Doesn't Work Here] offers a character with a list of tasks but whose plans can be interrupted by more urgent demands.
 This verges on not being a simple script any more: if we carry the idea to its natural conclusion, we get characters capable of planning scripts for themselves to accomplish their aims.
 This is conventionally called "goal-seeking".